Get into The Band's Visit, which swept all the major categories at this year's Tony Awards.

 1. It's subtle, lovely, and heartbreaking.
 This 90-minute musical introduces us to an Egyptian band that ends up in Bet Hatikva, a sleepy village in Israel, and what transpires with the locals during their overnight stay.
 You have to work a little bit as an audience member to "get" this show, but the reward is ultimately very, very, very worth it.
 Oh, and a tale about Jewish-Arab relations with zero mention of politics?
 Impossible, you say?
 The Band's Visit pulls it off!

 2. Etai Benson and Ari'el Stachel.
 These two heartthrobs are actual BFFs IRL and play new besties onstage.
-They will both get the attention of the Tony Award nomination committee with their perfect performances of young bucks Papi and Haled, respectively.
+Their perfect performances of young bucks Papi and Haled, respectively, are a sight to behold.
+Ari'el now has a Tony Award for his performance to prove it.
 Pro tip: follow them both on Instagram.
 They are total #friendshipgoals! @arielstachel / @etaibenson

 Photos: Matthew Murphy